zoekirsh/rails-layouts-and-templates-lab/README.md

    assigned to other actions in the controller).

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-layouts-and-templates-lab' title='Rails Layouts And Templates Lab'>Rails Layouts And Templates Lab</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/rails-layouts-and-templates-lab'>Layouts And Templates in Rails Lab</a> on Learn.co and start learning to code for free.</p>